tidycozydev/python-scripts/README.md

 # Python scripts

-I'm not familiar with Python language.
+I'm not familiar with Python.

 Also I need small scripts.

-Why not write them in Python then? :)
+Why not write them in Python then?